ezsystems/commerce-documentation/docs/cookbook/commands.md

 ## Removing Content item versions

-`silversolutions:ez:clean-version-history` cleans Content item version histories.
+`silversolutions:ez:clean-version-history` cleans Content item version history.
 It deletes old versions of Content items.

 The content to be cleaned can be specified with the filter options.